hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 .. note::

    - Please be reasonable when requesting interactive resources.
-On some clusters, a short waltime will give you a higher priority, and on most clusters a request for a multi-day interactive session will fail simply because the cluster cannot give you such a node before the time-out of ``qsub`` kicks in.
+On some clusters, a short walltime will give you a higher priority, and on most clusters a request for a multi-day interactive session will fail simply because the cluster cannot give you such a node before the time-out of ``qsub`` kicks in.

-   - Pleasse act responsably, interactive jobs are by definition inefficient: the systems are mostly idling while you type.
+   - Please act responsibly, interactive jobs are by definition inefficient: the systems are mostly idling while you type.